 Warning: Do not cook the bones before feeding them to your cat.
 Cooked bones break and splinter, presenting a danger to your cat.
 Unless your cat has an immunodeficiency, or is undergoing antibiotic treatments, the hostile environment of their stomach should be able to handle the bacteria that comes with raw meat.

-Coconut oil contains a high concentration of lauric acid, known for its antimicrobial and anti inflammatory properties, which is great for fighting plaque and gingivitis.
-When coupled with the other natural dental care solutions listed here, coconut oil can help maintain dental health.
+Coconut oil contains a high concentration of lauric acid, known for its antimicrobial and anti-inflammatory properties, which is great for fighting plaque and gingivitis.
+When coupled with the other dental care solutions listed here, coconut oil can help maintain cat dental health.
 For natural cat teeth cleaning, the recommended amount is one teaspoon per ten pounds of body weight, administered once daily.
 You can apply the oil directly to your cat’s teeth and gums, or mix it into their food.
 The oil has a very low melting point, and you can give it to your cat both in its solid and liquid forms.

 A healthy mouth isn’t the only benefit of giving your cat coconut oil.
 Many people report other benefits from feeding coconut oil to their cats.
 Coconut oil will also help your cat to maintain a smooth shiny coat, and reduce hairballs.

-Make sure that you are using a virgin coconut oil.
+Make sure that you are using virgin coconut oil.
 Coconut oil that has been refined for high heat cooking lacks some of the vital ingredients that make the oil so beneficial.

 It’s never too late to start cleaning your cat’s teeth at home.